alexkrechik/VSVarsInserter/README.md

 Replace 'return' block for js module with up-to-date list of module vars

+## Howto run
+Use 'Varsinserting into return block' command

 ## Features

-1) This plugin will get all the variables names, which are listed between 'module.exports' and 'return' lines
+1) This extension will get all the variables names, which are listed between 'module.exports' and 'return' lines
-2) After this plugin will replace module 'return' block with list ov vars like:
+2) After this extension will replace module 'return' block with list ov vars like:
 ```javascript
 return {